adams-cool-org/ssha3/docs/sop.md

 4. Choose the &quot;.PDF&quot; file type.
 5. Under &quot;Options&quot; choose the &quot;Pages&quot; tab.
 Choose &quot;All Pages&quot;
 6. Click &quot;Save&quot; to export the file.

-**NOTE** : ArcMap 10.1 has a known bug which prevents the program from exporting maps multiple times.
-If you wish to export another study to PDF, restart ArcMap.
-Otherwise, the program will crash.